dptww1/sbg_inv_be/docs/services.md

 }
 ```

-The `user_id` and `token` should be used in subsequent service calls:
+`user_id` is the logged-in user's ID (of course).

-* The `user_id` value is passed as part of the service call URL when needed.
+`name` is the logged-in user's name, for display purposes.

-* The `token` value should be passed as part of an HTTP `Authorization` header, like so:
+The `token` value should be passed as part of an HTTP `Authorization` header, like so:
 `Authorization: Token token=<token value>` (without the angle brackets, of course).

 Tokens do not expire.